aidantwoods/SecureHeaders/README.md

 # SecureHeaders
-A PHP class aiming to make the use of browser security features more accessible, while allowing developers to safely experiment with these features to ensure they are configured correctly.
+A PHP class aiming to make the use of browser security features more accessible.

-The project aims help increase the overall security of an application in-which it runs within, by taking advantage of security features that can be enabled via HTTP headers.

-Sometimes this is most appropriately applied through feedback.
-SecureHeaders will issue warnings (`level E_USER_WARNING`) and notices (`level E_USER_NOTICE`) at runtime when it notices something is wrong.
-As per standard practice, it is advised that errors are turned off in any live system.
-SecureHeaders will respect the standard PHP `error_reporting` settings, and will also respect the `display_errors` configuration.

-In some cases, correcting insecure behaviour is best done pro-actively.
-SecureHeaders will modify or add headers (where safe to do so).
-(This can of course be granularly controlled, or outright disabled).
-This includes adding security flags to cookies with certain keywords in their names in an effort to protect session data.
-And also by adding missing security headers to automatically enable client browser security features.
+## What is a 'secure header'?
+Secure headers, are a [set of headers](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers) that configure browser security features.
+All of these headers can be used in any web application, and most can be deployed without any, or very minor code changes.
+However some of the most effective ones *do* require code changes – especially to implement well.

 ## Development Notice
 This project is currently under initial development, so there is the potential for non-backwards compatible changes etc..
 That said, bug reports are still welcome from anyone who wants to test it out.